Birch-san/birchlabs-site/src/_posts/2018-01-28-word-post-processing.markdown

 For most cases, the simple answer is to just return the lemma given by NSLinguisticTagger.
 And if NSLinguisticTagger doesn't support lemmatisation for the given language, then we'll just have to look up the word as-is and hope the dictionary can give us a best-effort result.

-However, a radical option does exist: Provide your own lemmatisers.
-I've done so for Japanese and Korean, by bundling MeCab.
-MeCab was traditionally developed for Japanese tokenisation, but after finding a project to [adapt MeCab for Korean usage](https://bitbucket.org/eunjeon/mecab-ko), I incorporated the code into [my own fork](https://github.com/shirakaba/iPhone-libmecab/tree/korean) of an iOS wrapper for MeCab.
+However, a radical option does exist: Bundle your own extra lemmatisers into the app.
+I've done so for Japanese and Korean, with MeCab.
+While it was traditionally developed for Japanese tokenisation, I found a project to [adapt MeCab for Korean usage](https://bitbucket.org/eunjeon/mecab-ko), I incorporated the code into [my own fork](https://github.com/shirakaba/iPhone-libmecab/tree/korean) of an iOS wrapper for MeCab.
 I have lofty dreams of incorporating lemmatisers for every language under the sun, but for now, it's a stretch goal.

 <!-- In non-agglutinative languages (i.e. languages with spaces delimiting all non-compound words), the handling is intuitive: each inflected word simply maps to a token.